shiftan/simple_sagemaker/README.md

     - The output of a completed task can be consumed as input by a consequetive task

 # Main features
-1. Simpler - Except for holding an AWS account credentials, no other pre-configuration nor knowledge is assumed (well, almost :).
+1. "Simpler" - Except for holding an AWS account credentials, no other pre-configuration nor knowledge is assumed (well, almost :).
 Behind the scenes you get:
     - Jobs IAM role creation, including policies for accesing needed S3 buckets
     - Building and uploading a customized docker image to AWS (ECS service)
     - Synchronizing local source code / input data to a S3 bucket
     - Downloading the results from S3
     - ...
-2. Cheaper - ["pay only for what you use"](https://aws.amazon.com/sagemaker/pricing/), and save [up to 90% of the cost](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html) with spot instances, which got used by default!
+2. "Cheaper" - ["pay only for what you use"](https://aws.amazon.com/sagemaker/pricing/), and save [up to 90% of the cost](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html) with spot instances, which got used by default!
 3. Abstraction of how data is maintianed on AWS (S3 service)
     - No need to mess with S3 paths, the data is automatically
     - State is automaticall maintained between consequetive execution of **jobs** that belongs to the same **task**
 4. A simple way to define how data flows between **tasks** of the same **project**, e.g. how the first **task**'s outputs is used as an input for a second **task**
 5. (Almost) no code changes are to youe existing code - the API is mostly wrapped by a command line interface (named `ssm`) to control the execution (a.k.a implement the **runner**, see below)
-    - In most cases it's only about 2 line for getting the environment configuration (e.g. input/output/state paths and running parameters) and passing it on to the original code
+    - In most cases it's only about 1 line for getting the environment configuration (e.g. input/output/state paths and running parameters) and passing it on to the original code
 6. Easy customization of the docker image (based on a pre-built one)
 7. The rest of the SageMaker advantages, which (mostly) behaves "normally" as defined by AWS, e.g.
     - (Amazon SageMaker Developer Guide)[https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html]